 My next three batches were different and something that I am certainly proud of.
 I made a deeper, more citrusy bitters round two, a coffee pecan that I made with bourbon and a friend of mine’s espresso roast and lastly, I made a batch of bitters that were a homage to my heritage.
 I made an “Irish House” bitters using my favorite Irish Whiskey, Tullamore Dew, and many different botanicals.
 I don’t think this is very common, but boy it was fun and has a very distinct taste, especially when mixed with soda by itself, or in an Old Fashioned.
 Like a good Irishman, it plays well with others.

 I expect to keep going.
 Why?
 Partly because I have to, but mostly because it is fun and that is why you should try too, or at least find people (or a store) that has different bitters’ for you to try.
 There is something great going on in this world and you should join!

-If you want to try some of mine, you can buy it through our little company store, Blacksmith Trading Company or you can order them below!
+If you want to try some of mine, you can buy it through our little company store, Blacksmith Trading Company!